 Social Promotion A, B, C

 Use social promotion for both primary links.
-You use social promotion to drive readership to the article, and to develop organic inbound links.
+You use social promotion to drive readership to the article and to develop organic inbound links.
 Remember, the two links you build to the Target Content are just to get things started.
-Ideally the content is good enough to attract links on its own.
-The social promotion helps this happen.
-If you're like most people, and don't already have a giant social media audience, a good social promotion vendor is Quuu Promote.
+Ideally, the content is good enough to attract links on its own.
+Social promotion helps this happen.
+If you're like most people and don't already have a giant social media audience, a good social promotion vendor is Quuu Promote.